AWS Physical AI Blog

 Better AI Starts with Better Spatial Data

-AI models only improve when the underlying data is consistent and reliable.
+Many analytics and machine learning workflows depend on consistent and well‑structured input data.
 In inspection workflows, that does not come from labeled images alone.
 It comes from precise spatial context, consistent defect definitions, and a clear record of where findings came from and how they have changed over time.

 Get Started with AWS Spatial Data Services